The United Nations Office for Project Services (UNOPS)

 — Denmark MFA 🇩🇰 (@DanishMFA) October 16, 2024

-The second element, funded by Novo Nordisk, involves procuring and delivering vital medical equipment to ten healthcare facilities in Mykolaiv city and region.
+The second element, funded by Novo Nordisk, involves procuring and delivering vital medical equipment to 15 healthcare facilities in Mykolaiv city and region.
 This initiative is part of efforts to bolster the Ukrainian healthcare system and support the UN Ukraine Humanitarian Needs and Response Plan 2024.

 This project will directly benefit the people of Mykolaiv by enhancing the capacity of healthcare facilities to provide critical medical services.
 It is estimated that almost 90,000 inpatients and 1.2 million outpatients will benefit from this equipment annually.